pbs/importtools/docs/datasets.rst

 =========
 .. py:currentmodule:: importtools.datasets

-The library provides a :py:class:`DataSet` abstractions that can be used in the import system to provide a source and a destination for the :py:class:`~.importtools.importables.Importable` elements.
+The library provides a :py:class:`DataSet` abstractions that can be used in the import :py:class:`~.importtools.importables.Importable` elements.
+The first one is a read-only :py:class:`RODataSet` that can be used as the source of the data and a fully mutable :py:class:`DataSet` that can be used as the source or the destination of the import.

+.. autoclass:: RODataSet
+   :members:
+   :undoc-members:

+   .. automethod:: __contains__
+   .. automethod:: __iter__
+   .. automethod:: __len__

 .. autoclass:: DataSet
    :members: